opsdroid/opsdroid/docs/matchers/regex.md

 # Regular Expression Parser

-This is the simplest parser available in opsdroid.
+This is the simplest matcher available in opsdroid.
 It matches the message from the user against a regular expression.
 If the regex matches the function is called.

 ## Example